erkin/ponysay/README.md

 `gzip`: used for compressing manuals (suppressable with `./configure --without-info-compression --without-man-compression`)

 `texinfo`: used for building info manual (suppressable with `./configure --without-info`)

-`info`: used for installing info manual to info's dir file (suppressable with `./configure --without-info-install`)

 `python>=3`: the installation process is written in python 3